 Now go and make it!

-This piece is adapted from one of the essays in my forthcoming book The shortest book on creativity I could write.
-The book already is written and is in the process of being formatted and illustrated.
-If you would like to be notified when I have it for sale, send me an email.
+This piece is adapted from one of the essays in my book The shortest book on creativity I could write.
+Get your hands on the book from the author himself – that's me.
+Or, you can order it from Amazon.